stoltene2/blog/site/posts/2019-01-22-reflections-on-dependent-type-theory-with-the-little-typer-part-1/index.markdown

 This indicates the type needed for factorial.
 It takes a [natural number](https://en.wikipedia.org/wiki/Natural_number), `Nat`, and returns another `Nat`.
 The type solidifies that our function does nothing more than this.
-Because factorial only knows about consuming Nat and must return a Nat we have limited tools at our disposal.
-Namely, any function which operates on `Nat`s.
+Because `factorial` only consumes a `Nat` and must return a `Nat` we have limited tools at our disposal.
+Namely, any function which operates on `Nat`s by iterating, reducing, addition, multiplication and using the properties of the given `Nat`.

 ~~~ {.lisp .html}
 (claim factorial